dux/lux-fw/README.md

 #### cache

-Cache data in current page
+Cache data in current request

 #### no_cache?

 Set current.can_clear_cache = true in production for admins

-#### redirect

-Redirect from current page

 #### once